pleo-io/spa-tools/config-inject/README.md

 When running the app in dev mode the first time, an empty `config.dev.json` (or another name if you configure it via `devConfigOverrideFile` option) will be created at the root of the project.
 This file allows you to temporarily override the dev config (e.g. change an API route) without having to remember to undo your changes before committing.
-Remember to add that file to `.gitingored` as it's not supposed to be versioned.
+Remember to add that file to `.gitignore` as it's not supposed to be versioned.

 ## CLI Usage